 A guided tour by Undredal Guideservice takes you through the tiny town.
 You can talk to locals about the goat cheese tradition and challenges of agriculture in the region.

 The tour starts with a Norwegian medieval wooden church, Stave Church.
-Undredal is known for the Stave Church which is the smallest church in Nordics and oldest one in Norway.
+Undredal is known for the Stave Church which is the smallest church in the Nordics and the oldest one in Norway.
 The church was built around 1147.

 The tour proceeds with a visit to an old school.
 The chef-d’œuvre of the tour is a beautiful stroll along the raging river and breathtaking fjord.